juileebhosale/Pricing_Discount_Strategy/README.md

 ---

 **Note:** Company M is anonymized for confidentiality.
+Actual data withheld to maintain confidentiality.
 All analysis and recommendations are based on simulated enterprise IAM product data.